 For the new collection, she has been researching pharmaceutical corporations’ efforts to sell blockbuster drugs and the effect of that on the medical profession.
 She is concerned that people’s problems are being redefined as diseases in order to encompass a greater percentage of the population.
 In The Medicated Marriage, families struggle to recognize spiritual epiphanies amidst the diagnoses.
-The collection speaks to a generation born in the 60s whose loyalties are now torn between their aging and often unreasonable parents, and their teenaged and relentlessly unreasonable children.
+The collection speaks to a generation whose loyalties are now torn between their aging and often unreasonable parents, and their teenaged and relentlessly unreasonable children.

 Her most recent novel, The Baby Lottery, was chosen to appear as a Book Sense Pick in 2007, and she was selected for the Jack Straw Writer’s Series in the Northwest.
 This book deals with many of the issues facing women today, including pregnancy vs. abortion, career vs. family, and marriage vs. divorce.
 The story follows five old college friends as they struggle to come to terms with their lives.